Ryanor/iot/Portfolio/Project03/README.md

 # Project 3

+## Alternative's home automation

-Project 3 was built in cooperation with Gonaus Lisa and Khorkonen Viacheslav.
+For Project 3 we grouped up with Gonaus Lisa and Khorkonen Viacheslav.

 ## User story
 Homeautomation and security